jimmychu0807/analytics-dapp-zama/packages/web/README.md

 pnpm dev
 ```

-Visit http://localhost:3010 to see the page
+Visit http://localhost:3010 to view the application.

 Use `pnpm compile` to compile with **tsc** and perform type checking.

 There are a few caveats:

-- webpack will report circular dependencies when including fhEVM web workers.
-It needs to be further look into.
+- Webpack may report circular dependencies when including fhEVM web workers.
+This issue requires further investigation.